Why Understanding the "Why" is Crucial for Proposal Success

 Before we get too deep into logistics, I always ask:

-If your team can’t answer these questions, everything else becomes chaotic, because you end up writing from a place of reaction rather than intention.
+If your team can’t answer these questions, everything else becomes chaotic.
+You end up writing from a place of reaction rather than intention.
+This can lead to confusion and missed opportunities.

 Try This Simple Prompt